AlexanderStephenThompson/learning-git-and-github/docs/git-guide.md

 ---

 ## Pull requests: clean reviews and merges
-**Open a PR**
+Pull requests are where your work meets scrutiny—even if you are reviewing yourself.
+A good PR makes the change obvious, the risk visible, and the rollback clear.
+Think of it as a narrated tour of the diff: here’s what changed, why it’s safe, and how we know it works.

-- Keep PRs small (ideally < 300 lines changed) and scoped to one thing.
+**What is a pull request?** A request to merge one branch into another (usually feature → main).
+It is the review and safety gate: discussion, checks (tests/lint), approvals, and merge strategy.

-- Title format: `[type]: summary` (e.g., `feat: add search filters`).
+**Best practices**
-- Description checklist:
+- Scope: one issue/feature per PR; keep it small (< ~300 changed lines) for fast review.
-  - What/why: 2-3 sentences.
+- Title: `[type]: summary` (e.g., `feat: add search filters`).
-  - How tested: commands or screenshots.
+- Description: what/why, how tested, risks/rollback, links to issues/design.
-  - Risks/rollback plan.
+- Tests: show commands or screenshots; ensure CI passes before merging.
-  - Links: issue numbers, design docs.
+- History: prefer squash merge for tidy history; keep branch up to date with main.

 **Do-along: open and merge a PR (solo workflow)**
 1) Create branch and commit (from the daily workflow).